 Berkeley Art Center had a series of striking shows during the 2010’s.
 Each show featured a variety of mediums and explorations.
-Among them were abstract art exhibitions such as Terrain: Language of landscapes, to the Light/Dark by Enrique Chagoya featuring works from the California Society of Printmakers to Lava Thomas’s Looking Back and the Yelling Clinic: Art War & Disability.
+Among them were abstract art exhibitions such as Terrain: Language of Landscapes, Light/Dark: Selections by Enrique Chagoya from the California Society of Printmakers, Lava Thomas: Looking Back and Seeing Now, and Yelling Clinic: Art War & Disability.

 The Berkeley Art Center exhibited work by over 50 artists.

-Selections by Enrique Chagoya from the Califnornia Society of Printmakers
+Selections by Enrique Chagoya from the California Society of Printmakers

 Within the broad exhibition concept of Light/Dark, the selected works address existential themes, graphic imagery, and social commentary with insight and humor.
 Berkeley Art Center is honored to play a part in recognizing this longstanding organization of California printmakers as it approaches its 100th anniversary.

 Yelling Clinic is a disability arts collective comprised of artists that explore the intersections of art, war, and disability through intensely personal and compelling work in a variety of media.
 Artists included Huỳnh Thủy Châu, Emma McElroy, Nguyễn Văn Đường, Nguyễn Quốc Trị, Katherine Sherwood, Sunaura Taylor, Ehren Tool, and David Wallace, with writer Susan Schweik.
 Through the lens of wartime experience, YELLING CLINIC addresses the effect of military pollution on people with disabilities through extraordinary work that is hauntingly evocative.
 This exhibition will include work inspired by a recent trip to Vietnam.

 Looking Back and Seeing Now, New Work by Lava Thomas